eosrio/hyperion-docs/docs/quickstart.md

 Enter the desired rabbitmq user and hit enter.
 If you leave it blank, the default user `hyperion` will be set.

-Then, the same for rabbitmq password:
+Then, do the same for the rabbitmq password:
 ```
 Enter rabbitmq password [123456]:
 ```

-And finally, it will ask if you want to create npm global folder:
+And finally, it will ask if you want to create the npm global folder:
 ````
 Do you want to create a directory for npm global installations [Y/n] :
 ````